Abdulrahmansadek/Airbnb-marketplace/README.md

 - tailwindcss
 - react icons
 - daisy UI

+## pages
+### this project has multiple pages:
+- homepage where is 2 categories apartments and houses.
+- the category page
+- offers page
+- sign in page
+- sign up page
+- forgete password page
+- about page
  ## Must have
 - [x] the app should have 2 categories one for rent and the other for sale.
 - [x] you can review the offers and see how mutch the discount price.